Author Archives: Indiana Bail Bonds

 Do You Need DUI Help?

 Do be aware that you can get DUIs without driving!
 Even if the car is not turned on, but you are behind the wheel and inebriated, you can be charged with a DUI that goes on your record forever!
 The safest thing to do is always plan ahead.
 If you know you are going to be drinking, have a designated driver or plan to take a ride home.
 Don’t drive yourself to the drinking location in the first place as it makes you feel obligated to drive home inebriated in order to avoid towing fines.
 In fact, the consequences are much more severe and costly if you end up getting a DUI and will last a lifetime.
-For DUI bail bonds help in Avon and Indianapolis, IN, contact Indiana Bail Bonds at 317-423-9300 today.
+For DUI bail bonds help in Indianapolis, IN, contact Indiana Bail Bonds at 317-423-9300 today.

 Why Appearing in Court After Bail is Important